mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * Repartitioning is most likely to be an expensive operation but it will increase the performance for the join afterward.
     * Data skewing is not a Spark-specific problem; it can arise from any distributed dataset.
-## 17 Exporting data and building full data pipelines
+# exporting data
 * 17.1.4 Exporting the data
     * The write() method returns a DataFrameWriter
     * After the file(s) have been successfully exported, Spark will add a _SUCCESS file to the directory, allowing you to monitor whether the operation, which can be lengthy, has completed as expected.
 * 17.1.5 Exporting the data: What really happened?
     * When you load two datasets, they will be stored in two dataframes.
         * Each dataframe will have at least one partition.
         * As you perform a union operation on those dataframes, you will have one resulting dataframe, but the partitions will now be two
         * The filtering operation, which removes the nominal and low confidence levels to keep the records with high confidence, does not modify the structure of the parti-
           tions: you will still have two.
     * Write the Parquet files from two partitions, hence creating two files.
 * 17.3 Accessing cloud storage services from Spark
     * One typical use case is to ingest data from an on-premises database, and write the data into cloud storage (for example, Amazon S3)

-## 18 Exploring deployment constraints: Understanding the ecosystem
+## deployment
 * The following is a nonexhaustive list of the main resource managers:
     * The built-in Spark resource manager
     * YARN
     * Mesos
     * Kubernetes
 * 18.2 Sharing files with Spark
     * 18.2.1 Accessing the data contained in files
         * Each worker needs to access the data.